jmereardon17/fsjs-techdegree-project-3/README.md

 # Interactive Form

-A treehouse FSJS techdegree project in which I had use JavaScript to enhance an interactive registration form for a fictional Full Stack conference.
-Using the supplied HTML and CSS, I added my own JavaScript to make the form more user-friendly by:
+An interactive registration form for a fictional Full Stack conference.
+HTML and CSS supplied, I added my own JavaScript to make the form more user-friendly by:

 - Adding customized and conditional behavior and interactivity
 - Validating user input and providing helpful error messages when the user enters invalid information into the form fields

-Extra functionality was created for the highest grading:
-- Prevent users from registering for conflicting activities
-- Add real-time error message (added to all required fields)
-- Add Conditional error message (added to the Email field)

-Grade: Exceeds Expectations